entigolabs/infralib-lab/quickstart/3/readme.txt

 > $ diff ~/iac/config.yaml ~/3/config_il.yaml

-Please notice in the comparison that we no longer have to define most of the inputs for the "database" module.

 Copy the updated configuration, remove the "securitygroups.tf" file and commit changes to Git.
 > $ cp ../3/config_il.yaml ./config.yaml
 > $ rm ./config/infra/include/securitygroups.tf